Puttyverse member? Log in here

 community compassion confidence

-Emilie Wapnick (they/she) is the founder and creative director at Puttylike, The Puttyverse and Wingtip Astrology, where they help multipotentialites build lives and careers around ALL their interests.
+Emilie Wapnick (they/them) is the CEO and Founder of Puttylike, The Puttyverse and Wingtip Astrology, where they help multipotentialites build lives and careers around ALL their interests.
 Unable to settle on one path themself, Emilie studied music, art, film production and law, graduating from the Law Faculty at McGill University.
 They are the author of the award-winning book, How to Be Everything (HarperCollins), and their TED talk has been viewed 8 million times.
 You can learn more about Emilie here.

 Are You a Multipotentialite?